Immortalise/SearchAnything/README.md

 ## Installation

-First, clone our repository: `git clone git@github.com:Immortalise/Anything.git`
+First, clone our repository: `git clone git@github.com:Immortalise/SearchAnything.git`

 We recommend using a Conda environment to manage your Python dependencies as it allows you to isolate your Python environment.

-Use the following commands to set up the environment for "Anything":
+Use the following commands to set up the environment for "SearchAnything":

 ```bash
 conda env create -f env.yaml